 Regarding the ‘challenge’ timeline, JB noted M10 is in Autumn 2024, which does not lead to the same issue.
 The discussion to be had is therefore around the illustrative timeline.
 JB asked the CCAG whether M8 should be set to February 2025, which is the preferred Programme position as it would allow for leeway, or June 2025, which would grant parties more time to undertake qualification before the backstop.

 CH believed code implementation would need to happen by systems go live.
 CH noted code implementation in June/July 2025 means very little leeway will exist and asked how much time is needed between code implementation and systems go live.
 JB believed qualification drafting needs to be in place before go live to enable the performance assurance board to approve qualifications.
 The current expectation is qualification will commence one month after system integration testing (SIT), and this would align with the July 2025 date.CH considered the option of extraordinary code releases and whether these would be considered by the Programme.
 JB assumed extraordinary releases may introduce complexity and standard releases were preferable.
 AM believed If there is a need for an extraordinary release, a high threshold of reasoning would be required.
-SJ did not believe REC would undertake an extraordinary release and stated a preference for code to be implemented as close to M10 as possible.
+SJ did not believe REC would have an issue with an extraordinary release and stated a preference for code to be implemented as close to M10 as possible.
 JM advised the BSC could undertake an extraordinary release but would wish to limit the implementation of code with future effective dates or time-limited clauses.

 JB believed the safest assumption is to align M8 with M10 and make this subject to discussions on what cutover activity looks like.
 JB advised consideration would be required over whether parties will be willing to undertake qualification prior to code drafting being in place.
 This would need to be discussed with the Performance Assurance Board, but it would result in the best outcome and allow for flexibility with milestones.
 TC agreed qualification is a key question and suggested this topic should perhaps be brought forward for in the drafting plan.